 To this, we have created a data processing addendum which you can find and execute here (DPA).

-We are in the process of self-certifying under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks in order to provide a valid transfer mechanism for the information that we collect from you when you open a user account with us.
+We have been certified (SOOMLA's Certification) under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks in order to provide a valid transfer mechanism for the information that we collect from you when you open a user account with us.
 If you wish to use the Standard Contractual Clauses in connection with such transfers, please also execute our standard contractual clauses here.

 We've added a pre-signed data processing addendum from SOOMLA to our customers - here